tzielins/openseek-api-gem/README.md

 ## Usage

-* Use to query entities in Openbis, filtered on a property with a defined property value
+*   Use to query entities in Openbis, filtered on a property with a defined property value.
-* Entity type is for example Experiment, Sample, DataSet
+*   Entity type is for example Experiment, Sample, DataSet.
 *   Property is normally the SEEK_ID, which is used to map Openbis entity with SEEK entity.

     include Fairdom::OpenbisApi

     instance = Fairdom::OpenbisApi::Query.new(username, password, endpoint)

     json_result = instance.query(type, property, property_value)